godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 Once you have saved a scene, it works as a blueprint: you can reproduce it in other scenes as many times as you'd like.
-Replicating an object from a template like this is called **instancing**.
+Replicating an object from a template like this is called **instantiation**.

 .. image:: img/instancing_ball_instances_example.webp

-As we mentioned in the previous part, instanced scenes behave like a node: the editor hides their content by default.
-When you instance the Ball, you only see the Ball node.
+As we mentioned in the previous part, instantiated scenes behave like a node: the editor hides their content by default.
+When you instantiate the Ball, you only see the Ball node.
 Notice also how each duplicate has a unique name.

 Every instance of the Ball scene starts with the same structure and properties